BrunoGomesCoelho/mosquito-networking/runs/colab/README.md

 Going to try bigger batch\_size; Might try overfitting very small amount of data.

 Might have to include Batch Norm - in fact, I should really analyze the size of the network better.

+## 2/

+I kept the same scaling as the beginning - while the mean is skewed, maybe it will be ok...
+A better ideia might be MinMax scaling?

+changed batch\_size to 64

+Included batch norm

+included He initialization

+added accuracy to logs